hermantai/samples/go/simpleuserserver/README.md

 # Overview
 A sample Go echo server that manages users.
+The web app locates in static/index.html that makes use of the server.

+# Architecture

+Sequence diagram to illustrate the flow of the web app:

+* Diagram: simple-user-server-sequence-diagram.png
+* Source: simple-user-server-sequence-diagram.txt
+* Can be viewed from: https://tinyurl.com/5c53k76z

 # Quickstart